 Clearly not everyone is in a position where they can just move – and sometimes finding cheaper rent is a struggle even if you were.
 But, it needs to be noted that house hacking in some form is one of the best ways to save money on living expenses, if it’s realistic for your current situation.

 My biggest expense at home is food.
 I spent over a hundred bucks at the grocery store this past week, and I didn’t even buy pet food!
-It seems like grocery stores are getting more and more expensive every day.
+It seems like groceries are getting more and more expensive every day.

 I already wrote an epic post about how to save money at the grocery store, so I won’t rehash most of that here.
 However, I will reiterate that buying generic whenever possible and skipping the pop are two great ways to save.
 Many generic foods are just as good if not better than their name brand counterparts (there are still a few things that I won’t buy generic though!) and pop is just all around bad for you.